Continuous Space-Time Video Super-Resolution with 3D Fourier Fields: Method

 Note that $\hat{V}$ is defined on a continuous domain, and can thus be sampled at arbitrary rates both spatially and temporally, as needed for C-STVSR.
 In practice, to keep the number of basis functions small, we split the $(x,y,t)$-space into local, axis-aligned regions ("voxels") and fit individual VFFs to them.
 In this way, the coefficients $(a_i,\phi_i)$ can be adjusted to the local video content, but the overall representations still covers the whole, continuous domain.

 One advantage of the VFF is that it can easily be queried with a linear point spread function (PSF) to achieve correct anti-aliasing for any desired scale factor.
 Following Fourier theory,

 exactly describes $\hat{V}$ under a Gaussian PSF with variance $\sigma$.
-Aliasing-free sampling thus amounts to simply rescaling the individual basis functions by the frequency-dependent factor $\xi(\bm{\omega}_i, \sigma) = \exp(-\nicefrac{||\bm{\omega}_i||^2}{8\pi^2\sigma^2})$.
+Aliasing-free sampling thus amounts to simply rescaling the individual basis functions by the frequency-dependent factor $\xi(\bm{\omega}_i, \sigma) = \exp(-\nicefrac{||\bm{\omega}_i||^2}{8\pi^2\sigma^2})$, where $\sigma$ is inversely proportional to the effective sampling rate, as dictated by the Nyquist limit \citep[see, \emph{e.g.},][]{oppenheim1997signals}.
 Note that Eq.~\ref{eq:psf} can be implemented as a matrix multiplication followed by element-wise addition (for the shift) and scaling, which is much more efficient than explicit filtering or oversampling.
 Compared to existing C-STVSR methods~\citep{chen2022videoinr,chen2023motif,kim2025bf_STVSR}, where a scale-appropriate PSF has to be learned from data as part of the neural model, hard-wiring the signal-theoretically correct PSF is not only more parameter-efficient, but also ensures good generalization, unaffected by training biases, cf.~\citet{becker2025thera}.
-Note also, $\sigma$ can be chosen separately for each dimension, for instance to express a Gaussian blur in space but point sampling in time, consistent with the functioning of many consumer cameras.
+Note also, $\sigma$ can be set to $\approx0$ for individual dimensions, for instance to express a Gaussian blur in space but point sampling in time, or to a small constant value representing the narrow temporal PSF induced by finite exposure times in many consumer cameras.
 Contrary to other C-STVSR methods~\citep{chen2022videoinr,chen2023motif,kim2025bf_STVSR}, our trigonometric expansion over $(x,y,t)$ can be sampled at arbitrary spatial and temporal resolutions with a single function call, without explicit frame warping.
 The formulation can naturally encode translational motion as simple phase shifts in the frequency domain~\citep{kuglin1975phase}, and the sinusoidal basis compactly captures frequency patterns across scales.